tb59427/StefFly-Rotary-Mouse/README.md

 Changed behaviour of "M" button:
 In case move movements are active and M is pressed, mouse mode is suspended.
 I.e. normal "menu moves" apply while in the menu.
 Pressing "X" will restore mouse mode.
 BEWARE - this does not always work as expected: if you select anything from within this menu and then close the following dialog xcsoar switches back to map display and the mouse continues to be turned off.
-Still I find this helpful since you don't have to think about switch mouse mode off when hitting M.
+Still I find this helpful since you don't have to think about switching mouse mode off when hitting "M".

 A simple linear mouse acceleration logic has been added to allow for faster mouse movements based on Rotary Knob speed.
 It is based on a simple linear function defined by the min time/max move and max time/min move points on a simple linear graph (see function `calculateAcceleration` for details).